UoY-RoboStar/SLEEC-TK/README.md

 If the tool cannot find FDR's path it will raise an error `Could not find refines`.
 In this case, configure its path manually by going to `Window` > `Preferences` > `RoboChart` > `Analysis` and locating FDR's installation folder, which will vary depending on your installation (eg. `/opt/fdr/bin`).
+This configuration step is only valid for Linux.

 To run the verifications from within the Eclipse environment, right-click on the file `verification.assertions` and select `RoboTool` > `CSP` > `Run...`.
 If FDR is correctly configured, the verification will be performed